d3/d3-hierarchy/README.md

 <a name="node_depth" href="#node_depth">#</a> <i>node</i>.<b>depth</b>

-The depth of the node.
-Zero for the root node, and increases by one for each subsequent generation.
+The depth of the node: zero for the root node, and increasing by one for each subsequent generation.

 <a name="node_parent" href="#node_parent">#</a> <i>node</i>.<b>parent</b>